Our Program

 Facilitated by Phi Do, Ada Tseng, Helen Li

 The L.A.
-Times has conducted listening sessions to report on all sorts of stories, from breaking into Hollywood careers to talking about mental health in Mandarin Chinese.
+Times has conducted listening sessions to report on all sorts of topics, from Asian American mental health to Hollywood careers.
 These off-the-record conversations in a small-group setting allow us to create a space for community members to candidly share their experiences, especially when discussing a sensitive topic.
 Participants actively help us shape the direction and sometimes even the design presentation of the final story in a way that becomes a helpful evergreen resource for that community.
-The Hollywood careers series is being collected into a book that will be published by the L.A.
-Times and Simon & Schuster, and the Mandarin mental health guide is being expanded into other languages, including a Vietnamese version that will be published before SRCCON.

 During this session, we’ll work together to build a shared resource on how to incorporate listening sessions into your reporting.
 We’ll talk about the lessons we learned, brainstorm story topics and areas where listening sessions could be useful (and when they aren’t), explore best practices for recruiting participants, identify tools to help you moderate sessions and discuss any challenges that may arise when setting one up.
 We hope attendees will walk away with a toolkit and ideas to incorporate listening sessions in their work.